75% off

 Why do you need to withhold from payments?

-Your responsibility as an employer is to ensure your employees meet their tax liabilities and avoid burdening employees with a substantial tax obligation at the end of the financial year.
+Your responsibility as an employer is to ensure your employees meet their tax liabilities, and avoid burdening them with a substantial tax obligation at the end of the financial year.
 PAYG variation is possible, but you need to be certain that your variation is accurate.
 Otherwise, you may incur penalties.

 You can also complete a PAYG withholding variation application if you need to vary withholdings to avoid a large tax credit or ensure liabilities are met.